87abdul/Sudoku-Solver/README.md

 # Introduction
-A bunch of C++ programs which deal with Sudoku Puzzles, Sudoku Puzzle Validation and Sudoku Puzzle Generation.
+A bunch of C++ programs which deal with Sudoku Puzzles, Sudoku Puzzle Validation.